State Guide · Bihar

 Online Mutations via Camps

 Bihar has introduced mutation camps for large-scale record updating.
 Many previously unmutated areas now have updated records.
-Apply for Dakhil Kharij online via Bihar Bhumi portal post-purchase.
+Apply for Dakhil Kharij online via Bihar Bhumi post-purchase.

-What this means for you as a buyer: Sellers whose mutation was done post-2021 will have more accurate boundary records - this is a positive sign.
-However, you should STILL verify that mutation is properly recorded in the current Jamabandi Panji - do not assume the 2021 reforms have updated all records.
-If you find discrepancies in the Jamabandi records after purchase, apply for Parimarjan (correction) online via Bihar Bhumi portal.
+What this means for you as a buyer: Sellers whose mutation was done post-2021 will have more accurate boundary records — a positive sign.
+However, you should STILL verify that mutation is properly recorded in the current Jamabandi Panji — do not assume the 2021 reforms have updated all records.
+If you find discrepancies in the Jamabandi records after purchase, apply for Parimarjan (correction) online via the Bihar Bhumi portal.

 VI